andgalva/lisproam/README.md

 The software implementation of LISP-ROAM is a modified version of LISPmob 0.3.2 (http://lispmob.org/).

+LISP-ROAM was built to work embedded on a OpenWRT 12.09 router, but it has been tested also on Ubuntu Servers.
+Its code is not portable outside of a linux environment since it uses specific system calls.

 References
 ==========
 * LISP (Locator/ID Separation Protocol) http://lisp.cisco.com/